Adam Walters: Network 10

 The outgoing acting inspector of NSW's anti-graft watchdog has recommended winding back the agency's ability to label people "corrupt" because he says an aspect of the power "undermines the presumption of innocence".
 Legislation governing the Independent Commission Against Corruption states that such a finding can be made if a person's actions "could" adversely affect those of a public official or authority.
 People can also be found to have acted corruptly if ICAC decides their actions "could impair" public confidence in public administration, including by fraud or collusive tendering.
 However John Nicholson, SC, argues the agency should only be able to find a person engaged in corrupt conduct if it "was reasonable" for the commission to expect a "tribunal of fact" would conclude the finding was sustained."
 Mr Nicholson argues the "problem with the 'could' ... approach is that it undermines the presumption of innocence, which is supposed to apply to all those who remain unconvicted of an offence".

 In 2018, almost two years after Walters broke the ICAC/Kazal story, The Australian newspaper revealed Mr Kazal's treatment had been referred to the United Nations Human Rights Committee.
 In October 2019 The Daily Telegraph reported "the United Nations Human Rights Committee has reactivated an investigation into complaints by Sydney businessman, Charif Kazal, that his human rights have been violated by the NSW anti-corruption watchdog."
+On November 29 2023 Walters reported on Sky News Australia that the UNHRC had found ICAC had violated Mr Kazal’s human rights, and recommended he be compensated by the Australian Government.

 Sky News Australia

 In September 2021 Walters was appointed as Brisbane Bureau Chief for Sky News Australia.
+In June 2023 he secured an Australian exclusive interview with US Presidential candidate Robert F Kennedy Junior, who discussed his theories on the assassinations of his father Robert Kennedy and his uncle John F Kennedy, in the 60th anniversary year of the Dallas shooting.